mouhamaadibrahim/Data-Teaching-Mentorship-Projects/Nutrition-Project/README.md

-# Nutrition Project: Analysis and Health Implications of Major Fast-Food Chains
+# Analysis and Health Implications of Major Fast-Food Chains

 ## Major Alignment
 This project is tailored for students in the **Nutrition Major**.
 It allows students to apply statistical analysis techniques to assess the nutritional content of fast-food items, providing valuable insights into health implications.
 This project empowers students with the skills to analyze dietary data, a crucial competency for those pursuing careers in nutrition and public health.